 Coach Glennie is also a certified strength and conditioning coach and has served as a national clinician for Bigger Faster Stronger since 2002 putting on strength and conditioning clinics for high school athletes and coaches around the country.

 Coach Glennie has earned his BS in Physical Education and English as well as his MA in athletic administration from Central Michigan University.
 He and his wife Cindy are both teachers in the Saline school district.
-They have been married for 20 years and have three children – Micayla (16), Morgan (15) and Mason (11).
+They have been married for 21 years and have three children – Micayla, Morgan and Mason.

 “I am excited and honored to be part of the Cardinal Football Family and look forward to building success through character, commitment and team!”

-Caleb O'Hara begins his first season as the Cardinal's Defensive Graduate Assistant and Assistant Linebackers coach.
+Caleb O'Hara begins his fourth season with the Cardinal's defense.

 O'Hara graduated from Wittenberg University with a bachelor of science degree in Education (Middle School Science and Social Studies) in 2013.
 He played two years of collegiate football at Wittenberg at linebacker and spent the past two seasons as a student coach working with the Defensive Line.
 While at Wittenberg the overall record of the program was 40-6, while winning three conference championships and making three Division III playoff appearances, going 3-3 in those games.